 Simple ingress to Kubernetes

-Gloo can play the role of a very simple Kubernetes Ingress Controller.
-See the docs for setting up Gloo as an Ingress controller.
+Gloo Edge can play the role of a very simple Kubernetes Ingress Controller.
+See the docs for setting up Gloo Edge as an Ingress controller.
 In this mode, you get a simple HTTP proxy based on Envoy Proxy (restricted by the Kubernetes Ingress API) that can interpret the

 Kube-native edge API Gateway for Kubernetes

 Since the Kubernetes Ingress API is very limited and restricted to HTTP traffic, we recommend avoiding it for anything but very trivial hello-world usecases.
-For any non-trivial cluster, you’ll want to use the Gloo Gateway functionality.
+For any non-trivial cluster, you’ll want to use the Gloo Edge gateway functionality.
 In this model, the proxy is deployed as a full-featured API gateway with functionality like traffic routing, header matching, rate limiting, security features (WAF, Oauth, etc) and others.
 Having these features close to the applications is desirable, therefore you run the Gateway within the cluster as the edge ingress proxy (note, this is ingress with a lowercase “i” and not necessarily the Kubernetes Ingress resource.)

 In this model, the